 What is the Marriage Tax Allowance?

 The marriage tax allowance launched on the 6th April 2015.
-It’s a tax break for married couples or those in a civil partnership where one partner is a non-taxpayer and the other pays tax at the basic 20% rate.
+It’s a tax break for couples who are married or in a civil partnership where one partner is a non-taxpayer and the other pays tax at the basic 20% rate.
+A non-taxpayer is someone who earns less than the minimum taxable salary of £12,570, and a basic taxpayer is someone who earns £50,270 or less (or £43,662 if you live in Scotland).

-The non-taxpayer is able to transfer 10% of their personal allowance (the £11,850 you can earn tax-free per year) to their partner.
-That means that an extra £1,190 of their partner’s income for the 2018/2019 tax year is now tax-free, which works out to an extra £238 in your bank account.
+The non-taxpayer is able to transfer 10% of their personal allowance (the £12,570 you can earn tax-free per year) to their partner.
+That means that an extra £1,260 of their partner’s income for the 2022/2023 tax year is now tax-free, which works out as an an extra £252 in your bank account.

 There are specific requirements you have to meet to be eligible.